Cephalosporin: Classification

 The first cephalosporins were designated first-generation cephalosporins, whereas, later, more extended-spectrum cephalosporins were classified as second-generation cephalosporins.
 Each newer generation has significantly greater Gram-negative antimicrobial properties than the preceding generation, in most cases with decreased activity against Gram-positive organisms.
 Fourth-generation cephalosporins, however, have true broad-spectrum activity.

 The classification of cephalosporins into "generations" is commonly practised, although the exact categorization is often imprecise.
 For example, the fourth generation of cephalosporins is not recognized as such in Japan.
 In Japan, cefaclor is classed as a first-generation cephalosporin, though in the United States it is a second-generation one; and cefbuperazone, cefminox, and cefotetan are classed as second-generation cephalosporins.

 First generation

 Cefalotin, cefazolin, cefalexin, cefapirin, cefradine, and cefadroxil are among the drugs belonging to this group.

 Second generation

 Cefoxitin, cefuroxime, cefaclor, cefprozil, and cefmetazole are classed as second-generation cephems.

 Third generation

-Ceftazidime, ceftriaxone, and cefotaxime are classed as third-generation cephalosporins.
+Cefdinir, ceftazidime,cefixime, ceftriaxone, and cefotaxime are classed as third-generation cephalosporins.
 Flomoxef and latamoxef are in a new, related class called oxacephems.